imdd-task/imdd-task/README.md

 |---|:-:|:-:|---|---|
 | $b_1[k]\,b_2[k]$ | 00  | 01 | 11 | 10 |

-The transmit sequence $\bm{x}$ is converted into a continuous-time signal, which is modulated onto the laser intensity.
+The transmit sequence $\boldsymbol{x}$ is converted into a continuous-time signal, which is modulated onto the laser intensity.
 Then, the modulated light is coupled to the optical fiber.
 Inside the fiber, the frequency-dependent propagation speed results in chromatic dispersion (CD), and the symbols experience dispersion in the time domain.
 Hence, consecutive symbols overlap and interfere, yielding the so-called inter-symbol interference (ISI).